Divorced at Midyear? Here's How to Handle Your Taxes

 Two people reviewing paperwork

-First and foremost, there’s the issue of legal separation.
+First, there’s the issue of legal separation.

 Under IRS rules, you and your spouse are still technically married until your divorce is final.
 That means if you’ve filed for divorce at some point during the tax year but it doesn’t go through before New Year’s Eve, your tax code says that you’re still legally married.